gyuszix/DQL-Navigator/README.md

 ```bash
 python DQN/main.py
 ```
-### 3. Visulaizing the results
+### 3. Visualizing the results
-To visulize the model run the test policy file in each folder, for example:
+To visualize the model run the test policy file in each folder, for example:
 ```bash
 python Q_Learning/test_policy.py